Raquel García Tomás: two feet firmly planted in reality

 Concerned with the social reality that surrounds her, Raquel García Tomás reflects in her creations on the human complexity and this endless universe.
 Her next opera, Alexina B., to be premiered at the Liceu in 2023, has as its protagonist Adelaide Herculine Barbin, the first intersex person for whom we have a first-person memoir and who we discovered in France in 1978 thanks to Michel Foucault.
 In doing so, Raquel García Tomás will become the second woman in the history of the great theater of Barcelona to create an opera there.

-Did you get here by chance or after a lot of thought?
+Did you get to this point by chance or after a lot of thought?

-It was more the result of a lot of work and a certain talent that I must have.
-There is always a part of chance, you have to know how to be there at the right time when you meet someone you have to work with, but you also have to know how to take advantage of this coincidence.
+It was more the result of a lot of hard work and a certain talent that I must have.
+You have to be there at the right moment when you meet someone you're going to work with, but you also have to know how to take advantage of that coincidence.
 There was chance, of course, but also instinct.
 And a lot of inner observation, knowing how I want to create, who I am, where I need to go, understanding how I can work more comfortably.
-And to commit, to fulfill the commissions.
+And to be committed, to fill in the commissions.
 If I hadn't worked well, they might not have called me back.

-Beyond the plurality of works and projects, what are the constants and concerns that remain in your work?
+Beyond the diversity of your works and projects, what are the constants and concerns that remain in your work?

-I like my works (I don't always succeed in doing so) to promote personal and artistic growth, that is, to get feedback on the work I create.
-There are works, for example the opera I am currently working on, Alexina B, whose subject matter has a strong social charge, which invites me to a deeper inner transformation, because it allows me to discover social realities that are often foreign and unknown to me.
+I like my works (I don't always succeed in doing this) to promote personal and artistic fulfillment, i.e., to get feedback on the work I create.
+There are works, such as the opera I'm currently working on, Alexina B, whose subject has a strong social charge, that invite me to a deeper inner transformation, because it allows me to discover social realities that are often foreign and unknown to me.

 You talk about your new opera Alexina B. libretto by Irene Gayraud, which will premiere in March at the Liceu.
 You are working again with Marta Pazos, with whom you previously worked in I am Narcissistic in 2018.